Amir7RN/RaspberryPi-EtherCAT-Slave/README.md

 In this folder, you'll find C++ code that shows how to stream data from the MicroStrain 3DM CV7 AHRS IMU (Inertial Measurement Unit) to a Raspberry Pi.
 The provided code serves as an example of collecting IMU data on a Raspberry Pi.

-## 2. Simple demo of trasnmitting a integer value from Raspberry PI to EtherCat Slave via SPI
+## 2. Simple demo of transmitting an integer value from Raspberry PI to EtherCat Slave via SPI

 Folder: `2-Demo_SPITransmit_RPI_to_EtherCatSlave`